Radiologists at AR have read thousands of x-rays

 If you are a woman and there is a chance you could be pregnant, a pregnancy test should be done before an x-ray is taken, as it may affect a developing fetus.
 Each case, though, will be examined on an individual basis to ensure your safety.

 Your study is done efficiently and is reviewed by a board certified radiologist.
-Results are faxed or called to your doctor that day.
+Results are faxed or called to your doctor that SAME DAY.
 We also often consult your doctor over the phone to eliminate miscommunications in your report.
-Once again, we offer fast, convenient, accurate, same day diagnostics for you and your family.
+Once again, we offer fast, convenient, accurate, SAME DAY diagnostics and a report back to your doctor that day.